 A NEW APPROACH IN AN AGE OLD BUSINESS+44 (0) 1926 691 141

-We are awaiting a considerable amount of information from our vendor (it has been Christmas) but we do understand that the engine and gearbox were fully rebuilt around 10,000 miles ago and that, more recently, the car has been fully serviced and cosmetically refreshed post-LeJog.
+We do understand that the engine and gearbox were fully rebuilt around 10,000 miles ago and that, more recently, the car has been fully serviced and cosmetically refreshed post-LeJog.
 It will be supplied with five sets of wheels (4 Minilites and 1 Fuchs) and we are informed has FIVA and FIA technical papers which will be included in the car's history file with the usual invoices, log books etc.

 This remarkable Porsche has enjoyed three lives, initially as one of less than two-dozen, UK-supplied, right-hand drive MFIs, subsequently wearing a new set of clothes when it was transformed into an RS and latterly as a very successful road-rally car.
 Who knows what lies ahead?